A photo of the band Sumo Cyco to represent the topic of the article The Impact Of Trolls: Sumo Cyco's Unwanted Life Story

 Although there’s been a couple of bad nights for Sumo Cyco where the hate from trolls has got to them, Matt knows Sumo Cyco is “not around that community.
 We’re never been around that community.
 We don’t tour with that community, that community doesn’t come and see us play.
 They just want to come online and be assholes“.
 Because these trolls aren’t the real alternative music community.

-Like Skye, you just need to remind yourself that “these people don’t need to affect my life whatsoever and I can dismiss this and choose to let this not affect me“, although this can be tough in practise, even for music artists.
+Like Skye, you just need to remind yourself that “these people don’t need to affect my life whatsoever and I can dismiss this and choose to let this not affect me“, although this can be tough in practice, even for music artists.

 So ditch the negative bias, ignore the trolls, and focus on the good.
 If it helps, as a blogger and an influencer, create a list of all the good comments you’ve received so you can focus on those if the negative ones become too much.
-Create your own person cheerscrolling section in your journal, and if you don’t have a journal yet, get one, even if it’s specifically for this one journal task.
+Create your own personal cheerscrolling section in your journal, and if you don’t have a journal yet, get one, even if it’s specifically for this one journal task.

 Through it all, luckily, Matt will “never give up on music” so you can expect to see Matt and Skye rocking out as Sumo Cyco for years to come.
 And I hope you won’t let trolls stop you from doing what you love either!